 Many insurers charge you to make changes to your policy.
 If you get a new job, for example, some companies will have the nerve to charge you a big fee - often upwards of £20 - to change the title on your policy.

 Sound ridiculous?
 We think so too.
 At By Miles, we give you three policy changes each year, without charging any admin fees.
-It’s worth noting that as with any insurer, changes to your policy may result in an increase to your fixed annual amount and per mile rate additional premiums.
+It’s worth noting that as with any insurer, changes to your policy may result in an increase to your fixed annual amount and per-mile rate, also known as additional premiums.

 This is an extra charge that comes about following a change to your policy.